Planar, rational curves over ${\mathbb F}_2$ whose only singularity is a double point

 \cite{ishii2025liftingsidealspositivecharacteristic} notes that every exceptional divisor over $\a^n$ can be obtained as a $\pi_r$-exceptional divisor for a (somewhat more general) blow-up sequence as in (\ref{budef.rem}.1).

 This is especially useful if $0\in X\subset \a^n$ is in characteristic $p$, and the general fiber of such a deformation is in characteristic $0$.
 It seems that in many cases there are discrepancy preserving liftings from characteristic $p$ to characteristic $0$.
+The 2-dimensional cases are treated in \cite{MR584440, ishii2026liftingsidealspositivecharacteristic-v4}.

-However, the curves in Example~\ref{main.2.exmp} show that this way of preserving discrepancies in liftings is not always possible.
+However, the curves in Example~\ref{main.2.exmp} show that this way of preserving discrepancies in liftings is not always possible in higher dimensions.

 To get such examples, let $C_d=\bigl(g(x,y,z)=0\bigr)$ be a curve of degree $d$ in characteristic $2$ that has a single $A_{2r}$ singularity.
 For odd $m\gg 1$ consider

 This can be resolved by first blowing up the origin, and then $r$-times the singular point of the curve $C_d$.